wiktorbree/JustWeather/README.md

    ```bash
    git clone https://github.com/wiktorbree/JustWeather.git
    ```
-2. Open GoodWeather.xcodeproj in Xcode.
+2. Open JustWeather.xcodeproj in Xcode.
 3. Add your API key in the designated constants or .env file.
 4. Build and run on a simulator or device.